stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 ## Millennials and Radical Transparency

-Millennials have their own take on the value of radical transparency - as consumers, and as employees.
+Millennials have their own take on radical transparency - as consumers, and as employees.

 ### Millennial Consumers